umakantsharmacedcoss/developer-documentation/source/includes/_plugin_services_mail_helper.md

 The mail helper can be used to send email, running the content through the event listeners to search/replace tokens, manipulate the content, etc.

  Some transports, such as Mandrill, support tokenized emails for multiple recipients.
 The mail helper makes it easy to leverage this feature by using it's `queue()` and `flushQueue()` functions in place of `send()`.
 If sending a batch of emails, it is recommended to use the `queue()` function.
+Although these classes will still work with using just `send()` for one off emails, if sending a batch of the same email to multiple contacts, enable tokenization/batch mode with `enableQueue()`.

  If using an Email entity (`\Mautic\EmailBundle\Entity\Email`), just pass the Email entity to `$mailer->setEmail($email)` and the subject, body, assets, etc will be extracted and automatically set.